ad044/nmebious/README.md

   Where `POSTGRES_PASSWORD` is the password for the Postgres database, `ADMIN_USERNAME` and `ADMIN_PASSWORD` serve as credentials for the admin panel, and `MAX_FILE_SIZE` is the maximum allowed file size in megabytes.
   Note: Please choose strong and complicated passwords and not `admenistrator123`, especially for the `ADMIN_PASSWORD` field, which you'll use to moderate the website through `/admin/panel`.

 - PostgreSQL must be set up with 2 databases named `nmebious` and `nmebious_test` (the second one is optional and only needed if you want to run the test suite).
-This can be automated by using the `init-db.sh` script located inside the `scripts` directory.
+The server also uses a user called `nmebious_admin` to connect to the database.
+Setting all this up can be automated by using the `init-db.sh` script located inside the `scripts` directory [(make sure to enable trust authentication it to run properly)](https://wiki.archlinux.org/title/PostgreSQL#Optional_configuration).

 - [ImageMagick](https://imagemagick.org/) must be installed to format uploaded images.